1100 Creedmoor Avenue, Pittsburgh, PA 15226

 building and gymnasium.
 The renovations done to the old school building have

 completely modernized and transformed the inside.
-The halls still retain many of
+The halls are still adorned

-the small amenities that students might remember from their school days.
-A railing
+with many of the small amenities that students might remember from their school

-here and a banister there are still the same.
-The apartments even retained the old
+days.
+A railing here and a banister there are still the same.
+The apartments

 The outer appearance of the 95-year old